Minamata (film): Release

 Minamata had its world premiere at the Berlin International Film Festival on February 21, 2020.
-In October 2020, MGM, through its relaunched American International Pictures banner, acquired US and Vertigo Releasing acquired UK distribution rights to the film.
+In October 2020, MGM, through its relaunched American International Pictures banner, acquired distribution rights for the US, Canada, Germany and Switzerland, and Vertigo Releasing acquired UK distribution rights to the film.
 It was scheduled for release on February 5, 2021 in the US and on February 12, 2021 in the UK, but it was postponed to an unspecified date and to August 13, respectively.

 On July 26, 2021, Levitas sent MGM a letter alleging that it had decided to "bury the film" in response to the decline in the public image of Depp, and urging MGM to give the film a wider distribution and promotion.
 An MGM spokesperson told Deadline, "Minamata continues to be among future AIP releases and at this time, the film's US release date is TBA."
 On December 1, 2021, Iervolino & Lady Bacardi Entertainment and Samuel Goldwyn Films announced that they had acquired US distribution rights to the film from MGM and were planning to release it on December 15.
 The release was later pushed back to February 11, 2022.

 The city of Minamata, Kumamoto, declined to lend its name as a supporter to a local screening held in August 2021 organized by volunteers, prior to the nationwide release of the film in Japan in September 2021.
 The city told The Asahi Shimbun that it was uncertain whether the film depicted historical events accurately and was conducive to dispelling discrimination and prejudice against patients.
 Kumamoto Prefecture, on the other hand, supported the screening.

-To date the film has grossed $1.7 million worldwide, on a budget of $11 to $13 million.
+To date the film has grossed $755,878 worldwide, on a budget of $11 to $13 million.

 Music

 The film's score was composed by Japanese composer Ryuichi Sakamoto.
-Minamata's director Andrew Levitas said that "Ryuichi was my dream collaborator – he would be on any film – but on this mission in particular, there could be no one else…The music quite literally needed to represent both the absolute best of humanity as well as the worst…In my opinion, Ryuichi was able to elegantly ride this razor’s edge and deliver on this concept entirely".
+Minamata's director Andrew Levitas said that "Ryuichi was my dream collaborator – he would be on any film – but on this mission in particular, there could be no one else…The music quite literally needed to represent both the absolute best of humanity as well as the worst…In my opinion, Ryuichi was able to elegantly ride this razor's edge and deliver on this concept entirely".

 The soundtrack was released on vinyl on July 30, 2021.